den-is/devvagrant/README.md

 * **pip** - `no/yes` installs PIP
 * **ports** - list of ports you want to expose to host system "vm_port: host_port"
 * **public_network** - optional.
 If you want to enable direct access to VM over network, supply values for `ip` and `gateway`.
+* **config** - optional.
+Name of config file to apply on node.
+Node hash should has values required by this config file.
 * **hw** - optional.
 Customize hardware parameters of vm.
 Can supply `cpu` and `memory`, or one of those two.

 ##### Common Vagrant CLI commands